How to Grow, Care and Propagate Desert Cactus

 Lack of growth

-Water the plant thoroughly during the growing season while allowing the top 2-3 in. of soil to dry out between waterings.
+Lack of growth in Desert Cactus is due to improper watering; either underwatering or ovewatering.
+Water the plant thoroughly during the growing season while allowing the top 2-3 inches of soil to dry out between waterings.

 Decrease watering in the cold season to keep the soil slightly moist but do not allow the soil to dry out completely.
+Always make sure that the soil is free-draining and the pot has a drainage hole to prevent the soil from getting soggy.

 You liked it?
 Share on social media.